 EMDR: Part of the Delray Center’s Suite of Trauma-Specific Services

 The Delray Center for Healing offers Eye Movement Desensitization and Reprocessing therapy, as part of our larger collection of trauma-specific treatment services.
 EMDR is an innovative, evidence-based form of psychotherapy designed to treat post-traumatic stress disorder (PTSD) as well as address emotionally disturbing memories that can contribute to low self-esteem, feelings of hopelessness, and other psychological problems.
-The clinical team at the Delray Center are trained in the latest protocols and we provide a safe, structured, and highly supportive environment for the processing of past traumatic experiences.
+The clinical team at the Delray Center is trained in the latest EMDR counseling protocols, and we provide a safe, structured, and highly supportive environment for the processing of past traumatic experiences.

 What is EMDR?

-Clients leave therapy feeling empowered, with a robust improvement in their mood, belief systems, and behaviors.
-EMDR therapy can be successfully administered in a fraction of the time required for traditional talk therapy; Multiple studies have shown a successful rate of trauma resolution ranging from 84%-100%, depending on the repetition of trauma, sometimes in as little as six sessions.
-EMDR therapy can be an effective component in a comprehensive treatment plan, and can be coupled with other forms of therapy, psychiatry, and DBT skills training in order to maximize successful outcomes.
+Clients leave EMDR therapy sessions feeling empowered, with a robust improvement in their mood and behaviors.
+EMDR therapy can be successfully administered in a fraction of the time required for traditional talk therapy; multiple studies have shown a success rate of trauma resolution ranging from 84%-100%, depending on the repetition of trauma, sometimes in as little as six sessions.
+EMDR therapy can be an effective component in a comprehensive treatment plan and can be coupled with other forms of therapy, psychiatry, and DBT skills training in order to maximize successful outcomes.
 Clients must complete a full evaluation before starting this treatment, in order to ensure that it is appropriate for them.
 If you are interested in EMDR therapy, contact our office at 561-465-6993 to schedule an evaluation.